Phone-GWP-group

 How much waste is produced at Christmas?

-The UK typically produces and discards an extra 30% of waste throughout the festive period compared to the rest of the year.
-Typical UK households throw away three-and-a-half black bags of festive packaging.
-More than 100 million bags of rubbish go to landfills each Christmas.
+The UK typically produces and discards an additional 30% of waste throughout the festive period compared to the rest of the year, with typical UK households discarding over three and a half black bags of festive packaging.
+More than 100 million bags of waste are sent to landfills each Christmas.

 Other shocking Christmas waste statistics include: